shivarajshelar/kaggle-Notebook-MachineLearning/README.md

 The dataset used in this analysis is [insert dataset name or description].
 It includes features such as:
 - Total number of rooms
 - Median income
-- [Add other relevant features]
+- median_house_value
+- housing_median_age

-You can find the dataset [here](insert link to dataset if applicable).
+You can find the dataset [here](https://www.kaggle.com/datasets/camnugent/california-housing-prices).

 ## Data Preprocessing
 Data preprocessing is a crucial step in preparing the dataset for modeling.
 The following techniques were applied: